impostorsguides/impostorsguides.github.io/rbenv/part-3/3-d-content.md

  - There's also `$FPATH` (i.e. all caps) which looks much more like your standard `$PATH` variable (with directories delimited by `:`).
  - If zsh doesn't have a certain completion, there are various ways to get what you need (plugins, write them yourself, etc.), but at the end of the day, they're going to need to live in one of the directories of your `$fpath`.

-The video also has links to [the section of the zsh docs related to completions](https://zsh.sourceforge.io/Doc/Release/Completion-System.html#Completion-System), and a Github repo containing [a README on how to write your own completions](https://github.com/zsh-users/zsh-completions/blob/master/zsh-completions-howto.org).
+The video also has links to [the section of the zsh docs related to completions](https://zsh.sourceforge.io/Doc/Release/Completion-System.html#Completion-System){:target="_blank" rel="noopener"}, and a Github repo containing [a README on how to write your own completions](https://github.com/zsh-users/zsh-completions/blob/master/zsh-completions-howto.org){:target="_blank" rel="noopener"}.

 After reading a bit of the 2nd link, I feel like I can make an educated guess of what `compctl -K _rbenv rbenv` does: it tells the shell that, when trying to autocomplete `rbenv` in the terminal, we first call the `_rbenv` shell function.
 That function will set the value of a `reply` shell variable equal to an array of... something (we'll dig into that next).
 What I'm confused about is, why does `reply` appear to be a local shell variable, and not an environment variable which would be available outside this script?